dgouders/lsp/README.md

            Disable colored output.

        --reload-command
-           Specify command to load manual pages.
+           Specify command to (re)load manual pages.

-           The given string should contain exactly one %s which will be replaced by <name>(<section>).
-Default is man %s.
+           The given string must contain exactly one %n and one %s.

+           %n is a placeholder for the name of the manual page and %s is one for the section.

+           Default is "man %n.%s".

        -s, --search-string
            Specify an initial search string.